-As we come to the end of Women in Translation Month, it's time to ask why only one third of all literary translations published in the UK are written by women.
-But we can also celebrate the achievements of female linguists whose work has an impact beyond the stars.
+It's unjust that only one third of all literary translations published in the UK are by women but we can hail the achievements of female linguists whose work has an impact beyond the stars.

 “Women hold up half the sky”